RamkumarKS1/NM_Project/README.md

 # NM_Project
-# How to navigate to our GUIDE CHATBOT page on Facebook:
+# How to navigate to our chatbot "GUIDE BOT" page on Facebook:

 1. Open Facebook: Go to the Facebook website or open the Facebook app on your mobile device.